Skip to main content

 • R – Responsive Architecture: Modular, adaptable to protocol and data changes

-Attendees will gain a practical blueprint to build AI-ready platforms where governance is embedded by design—enabling faster, compliant, and patient-centric drug development.
+Attendees will receive a practical blueprint for building AI-ready platforms with governance embedded by design—empowering faster, compliant, and innovation-driven drug development.

 Speaker: Sumanth Singh, Regeneron